armory/documentation/_spinnaker_install_admin_guides/aws-dr.md

 ### Configuration modifications

 Make sure you set replicas for all Spinnaker services to 0.
-Example in `SpinnakerService` manifest for service `gate`:
+The following example for the Operator shows what that looks like in the `SpinnakerService` manifest for the service `gate`:

 ```yaml
 apiVersion: spinnaker.armory.io/{{ site.data.versions.operator-extended-crd-version }}